-FAQ: I have compiled a list of questions that people often ask me.
+FAQ’s: I have compiled a list of questions that people often ask me.
 Remember, there is no such thing as a dumb question.
-If you don’t know something, please ask it.
+If you don’t know something, ask it!
 I update this list frequently, so if you have a question, please submit it here.
 I guarantee someone out there has the same question Remember, any info on my website or blog in NO WAY should be construed as legal advice.

 In addition, you may find information on my frequently updated BLOG helpful.